Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 />
 </div>

-#### 5.1.1.
+#### 5.2.
 Total Supply Composition

 The Total Supply for a CryptoCommodity is the number of tokens units existing in a certain moment.

 The composition of Total Supply would depend on the stage in which the CryptoCommodity is working:

-- before the TGE, there is not Supply in the Token.
-Supply comes to the token on TGE.

-- during the value capture period, between the TGE and the VCE, the Total Supply is fixed and
+- during the <b>value capture period</b>, between the TGE and the VCE, the Total Supply is fixed.
+In this period, if the project raise expectations, the number of tokens on hands on holders grows as the demand also grows and, conversely, the number of tokens in the exchanges should shink.
+When demand matches token unit in the exchanges, the VCE is fired.

-- after the VCE, the stabilization mechanism taskes palce, the DeFi Services initiates and the the Supply composition expands ni both holders and DeFi Servies.
+- the VCE triggers the stabilization mechanism which guarantees token units in the exchanges matching real demand, in order to maintain the captured underlying value.
+This is the <b>value delivery period</b> As the demand increases, the number of token units in the exchanges should also increase.
+At this point, the CryptoCommodity delivers the 3 functions of money and there are holders that store token units to keep their funds and other to trade the underlting market.
+On VCE also the DeFi Services initiates.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/supply_evolution.svg" width="100%"></img>
 </div>

-### 5.2.
-Supply Management on Launch

-#### 5.2.1.
-Determining Initial Supply

-The initial Supply must cover:

-- the Funding Rounds

-- the Trading Allocation which includes the pairs in exchanges and the reserve

-- the project tokens which includes the team tokens

 ### 5.3.
 Consolidated Supply Management